theryann/ranger/README.md

 most importnat thing first:
 use **--help** after any command to get all options and flags.

-The following will organize up to the level of months.
+The following will organize your directory up to the level of months.
 You can use **years** and **days** respectively
 ```bash
 $ ranger years